jezevec10/jstris-guide/usermode.md

 ![editor]

 Drag and drop components from the sidebar to the component area, or click on components to put them on the bottom of your usermode.

+Be aware that there's a 2000-component limit for usermodes - though hitting it is very unlikely.
+If you do, please suggest changes/additions to usermodes in [Jstris Discord](https://discord.gg/RcNFCZC).

 ## Components